vicinityh2020/vicinity-agent/docs/AGENT.md

 ```
 PUT operation requires the payload with data structure specified in thing description for this property input to set the value.

-How Agent translates this requests into corresponding Adapter endpoints is described in details in [Adapter docs](docs/ADAPTER.md#interaction-patterns)
+When Agent receive the property consumption request, it translates this requests into corresponding Adapter endpoints and execute it.
+This process is described in details in [Adapter interaction patterns](docs/ADAPTER.md#interaction-patterns)

 ## Object actions